dwyl/learn-elixir/README.md

 returns whatever the message was.

 We have also updated our `add/2` function so that it also contains a `receive` and a `send`.
-This `receive` receives the PID of the sender.
+This `receive`, receives the PID of the sender.
 Once it has that message it calls the send function to send a message back to the sender.
-The message it sends is now a+b.
+The message it sends is `a+b`.

 This will trigger the receive block in our double function.
-As I mentioned above, this just returns the message it receives which is the answer from add.
+As mentioned above, it simply returns the message it receives which is the answer from add.

 Let's test this code in `iex`.
 Change to your terminal and type `iex math.exs` again.
 In `iex` type `Math.double(5)`.